Creamy Cashew and Butternut Squash Soup

 3. In a large pot, heat a couple tablespoons of sunflower-seed oil over medium heat.
 Add the onion, garlic, thyme, and a pinch of salt.
 Let that cook for about 10 minutes until softened and fragrant.

 4. When the squash is cooked, let it cool slightly, then scrape out the flesh of 1 half and add it to saucepan.
 You should have about 2 cups cooked squash.
-Add the cooked squash, sautéed onion mixture, and the cashews and their soaking liquid to a powerful blender.
+Cook for a minute or two just to let the flavors meld, then add the cooked squash and sautéed onion mixture to a powerful blender along with the cashews and their soaking liquid.
 Carefully pulse, then slowly pour in the vegetable stock and blend until smooth.
 Return the mixture to the pot, bring to a boil, and simmer gently for about 10 minutes.
 Taste for seasoning and add salt and pepper if desired.